Circle East

 The development now occupies an area that was primarily parking lots located between East Joppa Road, Delaware, Virginia, and East Pennsylvania avenues.
-The developer intended to incorporate into a planned park an existing, an historic cemetery that borders on Shealy Avenue.
+It incorporated an existing historic cemetery that borders on where Shealy Avenue had continued through the area.
 Shealy Avenue crosses roughly through the center of the development's property.
+Towson Square is adjacent (and becoming part of) Circle East.
+As of July 2025, Towson Square is almost fully vacant, with only Cinemark as its last remaining business.
+News outlets and visitors have described Towson Square as a dead mall.